NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sudden Charge.md

 With a quick sprint, you dash up to your foe and swing.
 Stride twice.
-If you end your movement within melee reach of at least one enemy, you can make a melee Strike against that enemy.
-You can use Sudden Charge while Burrowing, Climbing, Flying, or Swimming instead of Striding if you have the corresponding movement type.
+If you end your movement within melee reach of at least one enemy, you can make a melee [[Actions/Strike|Strike]] against that enemy.
+You can use [[Feats/Sudden Charge|Sudden Charge]] while Burrowing, Climbing, Flying, or Swimming instead of Striding if you have the corresponding movement type.

 *Source: Pathfinder Player Core*
 *ORC*